Frequently Asked Questions:

 5. What kind of accommodation is available at the campsite?

-Camp Wild has 13 cottages and 12 deluxe tents with attached bathrooms which are comfortable.
+Camp Wild Retreat has 15 Air conditioner cottages with attached bathrooms which are comfortable.
 All of them have Veranda and feature scenic close views of the Aravali Hills.
 The rooms have large private modern baths.
 Every cottage has a separate entrance.

-6. What kind of rooms and comforts one can expect?
+7. What kind of rooms and comforts can one expect?

-Rooms at Camp Wild in the cottages are not like a typical hotel.
-The style, mood, and ambiance reflect a wilderness camp.
+Rooms at Camp Wild Retreat in the cottages are not like a typical hotel.
+The style, mood and ambience reflect a wilderness camp.
 The rooms are rustic and nice.
-The flooring is with wooden looks, furniture is made from stone which is very unique and solid.
-Walls are painted white over raw bricks giving it a Mediterranean feel and vibe.
-Some sections of the walls is also made from bamboo plywood for the wilderness effect.
-6 cottages also have an attic with an inbuilt ladder where 2-3 more people can easily sleep, mostly popular with the families.
-The curtains are lovely and colorful and have been inspired by the local theme using grass straw popularly called a "chik" with a simple roll-up system.
-There are 2 bedside reading lights and 3 more hanging colorful ball lights providing enough light in the room.
-Most of the beds in the cottages are twin bedded, though 3 attic lodges do have double beds.
+The flooring has a wooden look, furniture is made from stone which is unique and solid.
+The walls are painted white over raw bricks giving it a Mediterranean feel and vibe.
+Some sections of the walls are also made from bamboo plywood for the wilderness effect.
+6 cottages also have an attic with an inbuilt ladder where 2-3 more people can easily sleep, mostly popular with families.
+The curtains are lovely and colourful and have been inspired by the local theme using grass straw popularly called a "chick" with a simple roll-up system.
+There are 2 bedside reading lights and 3 more hanging colourful ball lights providing enough light in the room.
+Most of the beds in the cottages are twin-bedded, though 3 attic lodges do have double beds.

-Bathrooms are large spread over 120 sq feet, modern and tiled in both cottages and tents.
-The tents have a unique feature of 2 bathrooms in each tent making it easy for multiple sharing also.
+Bathrooms are large spread over 120 sq feet, modern and tiled in cottages.
 Bright LED tube lights power up the bathrooms.

 8. Is hot water available in the bathrooms?

 Yes, hot water flows in all bathrooms powered by solar geysers throughout the year.
-However, sometimes in winters on days when there is no sun, we might have to provide you hot waters in buckets.
+However, sometimes in winter on days when there is no sun, we might have to provide you with hot water in buckets.
 Also, it takes appx 5 mins for the hot water to flow through the taps requesting some patience.

 9. What kind of food is served at the camp?

-10. Can I order a~la~carte meals at the camp?
+10. Can I order a~la~carte meal at the camp?

 No, at present we do not have the option of ordering from the menu.
-The menu to be pre-decided at the time of reservations.
-One also has the option of pre-ordering snacks from the online menu card at the time of reservations.
+The menu is to be pre-decided at the time of reservation.
+One also has the option of pre-ordering snacks from the online menu card at the time of reservation.

 11. Is there electricity at the Camp?

 Yes, though erratic being a remote village area, there is permanent electricity at the campsite.
-We also have DG Genset backup to make your stays at the camp comfortable.
-However, it does take a few minutes for the Genset to start.
+We also have DG genset backup to make your stay at the camp comfortable.
+However, it does take a few minutes for the genset to start.
 It's a good idea to carry your own torches also as you might like to go for a night trek and it will serve both purposes.

 12. Is room service available?